Smart-Track/mbed-program/README.md

 # Smart Track - Mbed Program

-Smart Track is a modular race track controlled a master PC GUI and a slave ARM Mbed.
+Smart Track is a modular race track for RC cars controlled by an ARM Mbed and C# GUI.
 This repo contains the Mbed code.
 For the GUI code, see [the Smart Track GUI repo](https://github.com/Smart-Track/GUI-program).

 Smart Track has three checkpoints, including one starting line checkpoint.
 These detect passing objects using sonar and can be placed anywhere to define the shape of the track.
 All hardware is controlled by the Mbed, which must be connected to a device running the GUI program.
 The GUI starts the race and resets the Mbed when the race is over.
 It also runs the race timer and keeps a record of past races.

-On startup, the Mbed waits to be started by the GUI before begining a starting countdown.
-The race begins after the countdown finishes and the player first crosses the starting line.
-During the race, the player must cross each checkpoint in order.
-When they cross a checkpoint, its LEDs will turn on and a sound will play to indicate that the checkpoint has been crossed.
-The Mbed will then send this information to the GUI for timing.
-The race is finished after completing three laps, at which point the player will be prompted to enter their initials into the GUI for placement on a leaderboard.
-The Mbed can then be reset by the GUI to start another race.

 # Setup